JeromeSiljanUTA/Pistachio-Detective/README.md

 I can't really tell the difference by eye, but the Neural Network did great!

+**EDIT"** Turns out that was a lie: I was measuring the accuracy of my training data, not my validation data.
+For that, I only got an accuracy of ~79%.
+I realize that the model is overfitting, so my next step is finding a solution for this issue.

 ## Technical Objectives
 1. Make use of a Convolutional Neural Network.
 This is one of the requirements for the Tensorflow certification, but I'm generally interested in images and ML, so I thought it'd be worth practicing.
 2. Implementing a callback function to control epochs.
 I really don't want to overfit data, and callbacks seem to be a great way to do this.
 Along the way, I learned more about how `model.fit()` works.